 Trainees are required to enroll in one of the degree programs below, unless they are otherwise waived out of the requirement (see application instructions).
 Please note that the in addition to applying to the TL1, applicants must also submit a formal application to the master's program of choice by the deadline in the chart below to facilitate enrollment.
-If the deadline has already passed for the program to which you are applying, please contact Kelsey Bogue (kbogue@bsd.uchicago.edu) and Absera Melaku (amelaku@bsd.uchicago.edu) to determine if a late application will be possible.
+If the deadline has already passed for the program to which you are applying, please contact Absera Melaku (amelaku@bsd.uchicago.edu) to determine if a late application will be possible.
 If not, we can consider your application for the next application cycle.